 Bernice Johnson Reagon, a founder of The Freedom Singers and Sweet Honey in the Rock, has died

-Bernice Johnson Reagon, a civil rights activist who co-founded The Freedom Singers and later started the African-American a cappella ensemble Sweet Honey in the Rock, has died at the age of 81.
+Bernice Johnson Reagon, a civil rights activist who co-founded The Freedom Singers and later started the African-American vocal ensemble Sweet Honey in the Rock, has died at the age of 81.

 Reagon's death was confirmed Wednesday night by Courtland Cox, the chairman of the Student Nonviolent Coordinating Committee's Legacy Project.